 On one day each month we check to see how many of our patients suffered certain types of harm whilst in our care.
-We call this the safety thermometer.
-The safety thermometer looks at four harms: pressure ulcers, falls, blood clots and urine infections for those patients who have a urinary catheter in place.
+We call this the safety thermometer looks at four harms: pressure ulcers, falls, blood clots and urine infections for those patients who have a urinary catheter in place.
 This helps us to understand where we need to make improvements.
 The score below shows the percentage of patients who did not experience any harms.

-99.0% of patients did not experience any of the four harms whilst an in patient in our hospital
+$99.0\%\,$ of patients did not experience any of the four harms whilst an in patient in our hospital